How to learn a language by yourself

-How to learn German by yourself.
+How to learn a language by yourself.

 Use Duolingo (Recommended for all levels)

-German is supported very well on duolingo.
 If you haven’t got this on your phone or device download it now!

 It has its limitations in terms of how much progress you can make, but it does a fantastic job of gamifying the language learning experience.

 This can often be the difference between working on your language or not.
 If you are going to attempt learning a language by yourself you are giving yourself a better chance using this.

 Use Youtube (For higher-level learners)